Zen to Go Logo

 Human and conscious leadership

 This is undoubtedly the pillar that supports the other two.
 A human and conscious leader understands that they are leading people, not "resources".
-They know how to listen, show empathy, and genuinely care about the well-being of their team, beyond the walls of the office.
+They know how to listen, show empathy, and genuinely care about the well-being of their team beyond the walls of the office.

-This type of leadership is practiced by:
+This type of leadership is put into practice by:

 • Delegating with confidence: Give autonomy and empower the team to make their own decisions.